|

 A magazine about the edge.

-Issues 1 through 8 available for $7 each:
+Issues 1 through 8 available for SUGGESTED DONATION of $7 each:

 poems by Karen Finley, Noni Howard, Tracy Mostovoy, Frank Moore